Kutztown University: College of Visual and Performing Arts

 Situated in the Sharadin Arts Building, the College of Visual and Performing Arts offers the Bachelor of Arts and Bachelor of Science degrees.
 The college also offers master's degrees.

 The Marlin and Regina Miller Gallery displays exhibitions of both student and outside artists, often sponsored by Third Pennsylvania Partners in the Arts.
 In addition, student work is featured weekly within the Student Union Art Gallery in the David E. McFarland Student Union Building.

 Music and theatrical performances conducted by Kutztown University Presents make appearances in Schaeffer Auditorium throughout the academic year, and both student and faculty recitals are held by the Department of Music.

 College of Business

 Held primarily within the Italo deFrancesco Building, the College of Business provides Bachelor of Science in Business Administration, Bachelor of Science, and Master of Business Administration degrees.
+The majors offered by the college of business include Accounting, Entrepreneurship, Finance, Finance/Personal Financial Planning, General Business, Human Resource Management, Management, Marketing, and Supply Chain Management.
 The college is accredited by the Association to Advance Collegiate Schools of Business (AACSB).

 The Kutztown University Small Business Development Center helps counsel small business located in surrounding counties, including one-on-one business consulting, professional development seminars on increasing profitability, producing business publications for self-instruction.